charliejllewellyn/aws-security-workshop/detection/README.md

 ## Configuration State

 A good practice is to monitor the state change of configuration items (CI).
-This is helpful for change management, fault diagnosis and resolution, training, compliance and of course incident response.
+This is helpful for change management, fault diagnosis and resolution, training, compliance and response.

 ### Using AWS Config Rules and and AWS SNS to detect configuration changes

-In this scenario we are going to use one of the AWS supplied configuration rules to monitor Security Group rule configuration.
+In this scenario we are going to use one of the AWS supplied configuration rules to monitor Security Group rule configuration; however, it is possible to build your own customer rules.

 <details>
 <summary><strong>Setup AWS Config</strong></summary><p>

 1. In the AWS Console open the Config service, ensuring that you have selected a region where the items you wish to monitor are present

-1. Press **Get started**
+1. Click **Get started**
     ![get started](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/config-get-started.png)

 1. The defaults are useful here but we shall add in monitoring of Identity and Access Management resources (IAM)